flschaves/dev-tools/readme.md

 # Dev Tools

 A WordPress plugin that helps your daily development experience.
-This was created to my particular use, so some functionality could be really specific to my daily basis.
+This was created for my particular use, so some functionality could be really specific to my day to day routine.

 ## Installation